-- For The Hell Of It!
+- For The Sake Of It!
 One of the best reasons to compost waste materials is for the fun of it.
 It is extremely satisfying to toss leaves or kitchen scraps – materials you’d otherwise be paying people to haul away – into your bin, and watch them turn into rich, black compost.
 After a few years of composting your garbage, you’ll think the people who don’t compost are a little bit crazy.

 Buying Vs. Building Your Compost Bin